th92rodr/bexs-bank-application-test/README.md

 In order to always find the best route between two locations, the application implements a **Weighted Graph** Data Structure.

-Each node represents a location, each edge a route, and the edge's weight represents the corresponding route's cost.
+Each vertex of the graph represents a location, each edge a route, and the edge's weight represents the corresponding route's cost.

 ---